 - Exercise.
 I prefer this technique best.
 I cannot alway exercise when I have a bad run of heart palpitations, especially at night.
 But if I have some time in the morning or afternoon, a good cardio workout where I can get my heart rate up for an extended amount of time does wonders to restore my normal heart beat…at least for a while.

 Keep in mind that these are only temporary relief techniques for stopping heart palpitations.
-For more permanent relief, you will most likely have to make some changes to your diet and exercise routine.
+For more permanent relief, you will most likely have to make some life changes (like your diet and exercise routine, etc).
 A good place to start would be HERE.

 So what do you think?
 Do any of these work for you?
 Do you know of any other techniques or exercises that stop heart palpitations immediately?